pardeike/Achtung2/README.md

 - The jobs in Achtung have 1st priority (that's the whole point).
 They all force the colonist to work until done and if you don't keep an eye on them, they become unhappy or injured.
 Currently, there is a build-in prevention to avoid the worst but this option is not yet configurable and kicks only in as a last resort and cancels the job.
 But that's how we roll here at Achtung!
 Workaround: if you want the soft solution just schedule stuff and hope for the best ;-)

-- The new "Auto Combat" system is not optimized and will eat your CPU for breakfast.
-It probably will do stupid things and may not work as expected if you have exotic locations or mods that change the basic combat.
-Workaround: use it wisely and avoid too many colonists/enemies at the same time.

 ---

 ##### Requirements

 Achtung!
-Mod works with RimWorld Alpha 17 and will get updated tightly with new RimWorld versions.
+Mod works with RimWorld B18 and will get updated in-sync with RimWorld.
 I does not depend on any other mods and is known to work in any mod order you like.

 ---